yusukezzz/slim-debugbar/README.md

 ```

 ### Notice
+  * Available storage for ajax capturing
+      - Filesystem, PDO and Redis
+      - for more information, please refer to [the official document](http://phpdebugbar.com/docs/storage.html).
   * Redirection data stack
       - support PHP native session only (session_start() required)
       - if you want to use your own session manager, you should implement DebugBar\\HttpDriverInterface.